-Lady Justice Flavia Senoga Anglin, formerly Chief Registrar of the High Court, is a judge of the High Court based at Jinja, Uganda.
+Lady Justice Flavia Senoga Anglin, formerly Judge of the High Court based at Jinja, Uganda and now based in Kampala.
 To watch a video of the installation of Hon.
 Lady Justice Flavia Senoga Anglin, click here.

 Chairman of Council